HowProgrammingWorks/SelfAssessment/Skills/Paradigms.md

 - Patterns
   - Singleton
   - Factory Method
-  - Abstract Factory
+  - Abstract Factory 🖐️ used
-  - Adapter
+  - Adapter 🖐️ used
   - Observer
-  - Strategy
+  - Strategy 🖐️ used
   - Facade
   - Proxy
   - Chain of Responsibility
-  - Command
+  - Command 🖐️ used
   - Iterator
   - State
-  - Bridge
+  - Bridge 🖐️ used
   - Builder
   - Prototype
-  - Composite
+  - Composite🖐️ used
   - Decorator
   - Flyweight
   - Mediator
-  - Memento
+  - Memento 🖐️ used
   - Template Method
-  - Visitor
+  - Visitor 🖐️ used